kubedb/docs/docs/guides/clickhouse/quickstart/index.md

 When `deletionPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `DoNotTerminate` feature.
 If admission webhook is enabled, `DoNotTerminate` prevents users from deleting the database as long as the `spec.deletionPolicy` is set to `DoNotTerminate`.

-Following table show what KubeDB does when you delete Cassandra crd for different termination policies,
+Following table show what KubeDB does when you delete ClickHouse crd for different termination policies,

 | Behavior                            | DoNotTerminate |  Halt   |  Delete  | WipeOut  |
 | ----------------------------------- | :------------: | :------: | :------: | :------: |